pulkras/stickers-for-telegram/README.md

-# work-with-telegram
+# stickers-for-telegram

-these are projects to work with telegram
+these program optimizes creating stickers for telegram